sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 The *STUDY* structure
 ---------
-This section gives details of EEGLAB structures necessary for writing custom Matlab scripts, functions, and plug-ins that operate on EEGLAB STUDY structures and studysets.
+This section gives details of EEGLAB structures necessary for writing custom MATLAB scripts, functions, and plugins that operate on EEGLAB STUDY structures and studysets.

 The *STUDY* structure contains information for each of its datasets,